kpj/Smarty/README.rst

 	   -p <port>, --port <port>
 				 Port mpd server is listening on
-	   --maxnum <num>        Maximal number of songs in playlist --dist <num>          Choose new song if only <x> songs are left to play in current playlist --norepeat            Don't add songs which are already in playlist.
+	   --maxnum <num>        Maximal number of songs in playlist --dist <num>          Add new song if only <x> songs are left to play in current playlist --norepeat            Don't add songs which are already in playlist.